Nova Scotia

 Oranges, lemons, limes and other citrus are set to be subject to a tariff when imported into Canada from the U.S. (Bryan Eneas/CBC)

-The Canadian government announced over the weekend it will impose tariffs on a roster of American imported goods starting Feb.
-4.
+Ottawa had announced over the weekend it would retaliate by imposing tariffs on a roster of American imported goods.

-The complete list of U.S. imports that will be subject to a Canadian retaliatory tariff includes a variety of consumer goods such as appliances, furniture, motorcycles, books and clothing.
+The complete list of U.S. imports that would have been subject to a Canadian retaliatory tariff includes a variety of consumer goods such as appliances, furniture, motorcycles, books and clothing.

 It also includes a number of common items on grocery store shelves, ranging from frozen strawberries to toilet paper to peanut butter.

-There are some notable exceptions.
-Products like infant formula, diapers, medical supplies and pharmaceuticals are not subject to tariffs when imported from the U.S.
+Products like infant formula, diapers, medical supplies and pharmaceuticals would not be subject to tariffs when imported from the U.S.

-The impact of the tariff will vary depending on the grocery item — the vast majority of chicken, eggs and milk consumed in Nova Scotia is Canadian and not imported from the U.S. However, a significant amount of the frozen fruit Nova Scotians eat is imported.
+The impact of the tariff would depend on the grocery item — the vast majority of chicken, eggs and milk consumed in Nova Scotia is Canadian and not imported from the U.S. However, a significant amount of the frozen fruit Nova Scotians eat is imported.

 Here's a look at how much of some common grocery items are produced and consumed in the province: